top of page

 Farzaneh Firoozbakht

-I will be working as a Ph.D. candidate at the CoSy.Bio lab from April 2023 and be part of DrugSiderAI project.
+I am a research associate at the CoSy.Bio lab since April 2023, working on the DrugSiderAI and PosyMed projects.
 I earned a B.Sc. in Electrical Engineering from IAU and an M.Sc. in Biomedical Engineering from AUT.
 During my master’s program, I gained experience in signal processing and machine learning (ML) methods for biomedical applications.
-After graduation, I conducted research on applying ML techniques to transcriptomic data, with the goal of advancing personalized medicine.
-Moreover, I focused on network-based approaches and gained experience working with graph convolutional neural networks to capture the complex relationships in biological data.
+Following my graduation, I conducted research on applying ML techniques to transcriptomic data, with the aim of advancing personalized medicine.
+Additionally, I focused on network-based approaches and gained experience working with graph convolutional neural networks to capture the complex relationships in biological data.
 My primary research interest lies at the crossroads of applying network-based ML to the field of medicine.
 I am excited to continue exploring this field and contributing to cutting-edge research as part of the CoSy.Bio team.

 Jeanine Liebold